Nesting/overlapping ranges and RegExp capturing groups

 To mark nesting groups with acrossElements option and RegExp without d flag

 It treats the whole match as a group 0, and all child groups, in this case 'group1, group2', as nested ones.
-It's an only way to wrap nested groups without `d` flag:
+It's an only way to wrap nested groups without the `d` flag:

 let regex = /\w+\s(group1).+?(group2).*/gi;